Compare car insurance quotes in Alberta for free. There's a better rate for you.

 Look at location

 Where you drive affects your premiums.
-Some areas are associated with higher rates of car accidents and theft.
+Some postal codes are associated with higher rates of car accidents and theft.

 Choose the right car

-Cars with high crash-test scores, low theft ratings, and less powerful engines tend to have cheaper insurance rates.
+Cars have cheaper insurance rates usually with high crash-test scores, low theft ratings, and less powerful engines.

 Track your driving